Cracko298/ISZ2-SC-Archived/README.md

 *The "Save-Data Keys" are required to verify file integrity, size, days, and more.
 Within the game itself.*

+- ***What is a "Error Code"?***

+*An Error code can be for any number of reasons.
+However they're mostly used for detecting a fake "steam_autocloud.vdf" file.*

 - ***What is Error Code "0x0F"?***

 *Error Code "0x0F" is a error code given to a file over 55 bytes.*